 In our observance of our own Code of Conduct, we have a global network of legal departments, directors, and executive officers in charge of ensuring adherence to the Code of Conduct, as well as managers in charge of export control and other persons responsible for supervising various other functions in our Companies, business divisions, and regional headquarters outside Japan.

 Each year, we designate September to be "Compliance Awareness Month," marked by efforts to strengthen our awareness of the need to observe ethical and legal requirements.
 We conduct a "Compliance Awareness Survey" to check the degree of compliance awareness dissemination among our employees around the world.
 Once each year, we check the status of observance and practice of the "Panasonic Code of Conduct" in our business locations around the world.

 In addition, to prevent improprieties and achieve quick resolutions, we have established hotlines for whistleblowers in our domestic and foreign business locations, and for our business partners.

 In addition to initiatives aimed at correcting the issues that we have discovered through such efforts at the business division level, we also bring those issues together centrally and comprehensively at our Head Office and reflect them in groupwide policies with consideration to societal conditions and the like, and repeat this process in the pursuit of continuous improvement.
-We are currently promoting activities under the themes of abiding by antitrust laws and preventing bribery of government officials.
+We are currently promoting activities under the themes of "preventing cartels" and "preventing bribery of government officials."